manavgakhar/GraviteamHPC/README.md

-# Optimized Gravitational 3-D N body simulation code in C++, along with 2-D and 3-D simulations in Python
+# High Performance Computing Project

 Objective - Our goal is to increase the performance of the code used for the calculation of N-Body simulation.
 Through our experiments, we aim to identify the performance improvements that are shown by adopting parallelization.

+Optimized Gravitational 3-D N body simulation code in C++, along with 2-D and 3-D simulations in Python

 To run the C++ simulations, use commands -
 -  g++ -fopenmp nbody.cpp -o run_file